dyne/dnscrypt-proxy/README-WINDOWS.markdown

 Startup options should specified as subkeys from this registry key:
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\dnscrypt-proxy\Parameters`

-The service is named `dnscrypt-proxy`.
+By default, the service is named `dnscrypt-proxy`, but this can be changed with the `--service-name` command-line switch when installing the service.

 The following subkeys are recognized and should be self-explanatory: